neutrino2211/rx/README.md

     </rx-view>
     ```

 * RX uses attributes as a data source, this is because DOM events handle attribute change to an extent that is acceptable so (at least for this scale) there is no need to create our own listeners.
+Only attributes that begin with a colon `:` are considered data

    Data that are accepted include `object`, `arrays` and `strings` and they are represented as such.